|

 The book can be ordered at The Heavenly Body, 5803 K Sharon Rd., Charlotte, NC 28210, or online at this website.
 The cost of the book is $16.95 plus $4.50 shipping and handling.

-During the year, Steve Pace from Tacoma, Washington, has written many books on the history of aircraft types.
+Over the years, Steve Pace from Tacoma, Washington, has written many books on the history of aircraft types.
 His books on the P-38, the Connie, Skunk Works and many other types of aircraft are well known.
 Some eight years ago, Steve published his first book on Mitchells, and in 2002 his second Mitchell book, B-25 Mitchell Units of the MTO, became available.
 One of the reasons I'm happy with this particular book is that it details much of the history of the USAAF groups equipped with the B-25 Mitchell in North Africa and the Mediterranean.
 The number of books on the Mitchell operations in this theatre of war is rather limited and the book fills a gap.
 The publications on Mitchell operations in Europe usually tell the stories of the Royal Air Force B-25s with their well known black and white D-Day invasion stripes.
 The US Mitchell operations in the southern part of Europe are lesser known.
 After a description of the start of the 9th and 12th Air Forces in 1942, Pace gives details with first hand stories and many photographs of the five Bomb Groups and the many bomber squadrons in 9th and 12th.
 These stories are well documented and illustrated with b/w and colour pictures.
 Especially, the pictures of the Harry D. George files are unique.
 This book is the first of four volumes planned for the Osprey Combat Aircraft Series on the Mitchell details the colour schemes of the several squadrons, both in pictures as in drawings.
 The quality of drawings, pictures and text is very good.
 One of the things I keep surprised of is the widespread misunderstanding on the number of Mitchells built.
 Steve Pace indicates that more than 10,500 Mitchells were built, of which some 9,800 ordered by the Air Corps and AAF.
 The total number of Mitchells built is 9,889 of which 9,817 were delivered to the AAF.
 This number includes all deliveries to other countries.
 General conclusion: not to be missed in a well-documented Mitchell library!

 Details on the book: 96 pages, soft cover, Osprey Combat Aircraft #32, Osprey Publishing Limited.
 List price is $18.95 but is also available at Amazon.com for $13.27.

 An incredible effort, in my humble opinion, by authors Carl-Fredrik Geust and Gennadiy Petrov.
 This book comes from Apali Oy, a publisher located in Tampere, Finland, and the fourth of a series of books on the Soviet air forces.
 This book covers in extreme detail the efforts of the Americans and British to supply the Russian government with thousands and thousands of airplanes under the auspices of Lend-Lease.
 In my experience, the material covered in this book has never before seen the light of day, at least in the West.
 Hundreds of photographs, many fuzzy or flawed but all interesting, grace the book, as well as some detailed appendices and some fine color line drawings, and example of which can be seen here.
 Lend-Lease to Russia has always been a bit of a puzzle, as most of the equipment (including thousands of tons of other armaments, foodstuffs, supplies, clothing, and electronic gear) disappeared into the black hole of Soviet secrecy after World War II ended.
-This book goes far in explaining and illustrating how the equipement was used.
+This book goes far in explaining and illustrating how the equipment was used.
 The book details all of the transfers of equipment from the U.S. and Britain to Russia from the late 1930s through the end of the war, encompassing Lend-Lease but also other commercial purchases and equipment either given (i.e. a few Spitfires) or taken (interned B-29s).
 Delivery records are included, as are U.S. serials when known.
 Deployment tables show where the airplanes were used, including losses, shown by type.
 And types there were, including Bell P-39s and P-63s, Curtiss P-40s, Douglas A-20s and C-47s, North American B-25s, O-52s, and AT-6s, Hurricanes, and Spitfires.
 The photos, which dominate the book, are laid out by type and appear to be just about every single available photograph of each type in Soviet service.
 There are nearly 100 of the A-20 alone, while the number of previously published Russian A-20 photos can be counted on one hand.
 The book itself is hardbound, printed on quality coated, semi-glossy stock, and comes in at 224 pages.
-The only color are the sixteen pages of exquiste artwork, done by Russian artist Valeriy I. Bulba.
+The only color are the sixteen pages of exquisite artwork, done by Russian artist Valeriy I. Bulba.
 The book is not readily available on this side of the Atlantic yet, but some diligent searching will locate a book.
 It is listed at Aeroplane Books for $50.00, or it can be ordered directly from the publisher.
 In any event, this book comes highly recommended.
 (Scott Thompson, December 2002)

 A quirky little book by a renowned aviation author...that's the best way to describe Everything But The Flak.
 For those unfamiliar with B-17 lore, the book tells the story of ferrying three B-17s from Tucson, Arizona, to Gatwick, England, in late September and early October 1961.
 The three B-17s were needed in England for use in the filming of The War Lover with actors Steve McQueen and Robert Wagner.
 The late author Martin Caidin flew as the copilot in the lead B-17 and his recollections of the epic journey gelled into this 1964 book.
 Though the book is long out of print, it is available in many library collections in a hardbound version illustrated with numerous black and white photos.
 It was a later paperback and copies are still available through internet and other sources.
 For me, personally, growing up in the 1960s and 1970s and hungering for all things about the B-17, I was first introduced to Caidin's personal B-17 exploits in his later book Flying Forts.
 He told of his transatlantic flight in the final chapter of the book and referred to his earlier book about the ferry flight.
 I was able to order a copy of Everything But The Flak and eagerly devoured the book when I finally got my hands on it.
 I would later exchange letters with Caidin's personal secretary about the story.
 Looking at the book now, it comes across as a perfect snapshot of the Martin Caidin style.
 Caidin was from the old school of aviation authors.
 He had written through the 1950s and produced several books in association with the Air Force and the Air Force Thunderbirds.
 He had written about various aspects of America's young space program and made a bit of a name for himself.
 He later wrote several biographies on World War II aces, books on the P-47, P-38, and B-17, among others, and a number of fictional war stories.
 He may be best known for Marooned, later made into a motion picture, and Cyborg which morphed into The Six Million Dollar Man on television.
 Despite his books on aviation history, Caidin was more of a storyteller than an aviation historian.
 One can't really use his books as source material for research because the wheat and chaff are tied too closely.
 In the case of Everything But The Flak, there is a lot of chaff but it does make for good reading.
 He revels in the 'wild and woolies' image he attaches to himself and the other crewmembers of the three bombers as they, seemingly, performed continual and magnificent aeronautical feats in what had to be a perpetual alcohol-induced haze.
 Some of it tends to get a bit thick in parts.
-He details in great length a contentious meeting with Russians and Cubans at Gander, Newfoundland, in late September 1962, shortly before the Cuban Missile crisis of the following month.
-To read it here, they single-handedly broke the story and dashed stories off to the New York Times and other newspapers.
+He details in great length a contentious meeting with Russians and Cubans at Gander, Newfoundland, in late September 1961.
+To read it here, they single-handedly broke the story about Russians in Cuba and dashed stories off to the New York Times and other newspapers.
 After making emergency landings (numerous engine fires and other problems) at Lisbon, Portugal, the entire B-17 entourage is arrested by the secret police for gun running and Caidin relates the incident like an adventure novel.
 The thing about Caidin is it all might have happened just as he wrote it, or he may have written it as he remembered it to be, or it might be embellished just a bit with his style.
 One doesn't really know and really can't find out.
 In any event, the book is a legend in B-17 literature and should be read if only for the experience.
 Enjoy.
 (Scott Thompson, April 2002)

 All color, all the time....
 Number Four in the Osprey Frontline Colour series is B-26 Invader Units Over Korea by veteran writer Warren Thompson.
 An excellent color pictorial history of the unsung B-26 during the Korean War, this book also provides a great deal of information in its detailed captions and textural history.
 The three bomb groups, (3rd BG, 452nd BG, and 17th BG), as well as the reconnaissance units, that flew the Invader are all covered.
 Many detailed photos of operational B-26s with crewmen, nose art, squadron insignia, and armament are included.
 Thompson is well known for his Korean War research, and he comes through again with this unique and overdue look at the Invader over Korea.
 The book is softbound, 128 pages in length, with many, many crisp, large, color photos all printed on a glossy stock.
 It is available from a variety of sources and lists at $19.95.
 It is available at Amazon.com for $13.96.
-For more on the Invader, look for Douglas A-26 and B-26 Invader from Crowood Press beginning in June 2002.

 I tried to approach the new Hollywood blockbuster Pearl Harbor with an uncritical spirit, understanding how Hollywood theatrics usually treat aviation subjects so poorly.
 I was going to enjoy the movie for the movie's sake...purely as entertainment.
 Thus, I didn't expect much, but I was still disappointed.
 Somehow the moviemakers trivialized the Japanese attack on Pearl Harbor, which had to be hard to do.
 It was spectacular, for sure, but during the attack scenes I sat there thinking "I wonder how the computer guys did that?" rather than being transported emotionally to the event.
 The movie was more like an entirely predictable twenty cent romantic yarn with a glitzy attack sequence in the middle.
 The mixed reviews I'd read of the film indicated as much, so I guess it should not have been so disappointing to me.
 All the aviation activity aside, the film plodded along, to say the least.
 Coming from the perspective of some knowledge about the actual history of the Pearl Harbor attack and subsequent Doolittle Tokyo Raid, I could only grimace at some of the plot.
 This also was to be expected.
 But some things have to be mentioned.
 For example, the two principal characters are Air Corps pursuit pilots.
 Aside from all the earlier plotting, these two guys somehow showed up all over the place during the actual raid.
 They were asleep in a car when the raid began, and were personally strafed by fighters as they drove back to, presumably, Hickam Field.
 They spent quite a while being strafed and bombed on the flight line, then drove to their P-40s on another airfield, I guess.
 Then they spent some time in a sandbagged gun emplacement hiding behind the sandbags so the Zero pilots flying around wouldn't see them.
-Finally they got to their fighter and got off the ground, afterwhich they tried to shake numerous Zeros off their tails.
+Finally they got to their fighter and got off the ground, after which they tried to shake numerous Zeros off their tails.
 They finally worked around and caused all their pursuers to hit each other in a massive mid-air, freeing them to go and shoot down a bunch of the attacking Japanese airplanes.
 Despite the massed confusion, nobody on the ground shot at them.
-After the raid finally ended, they went to the hospital to give blood, providing a convenient moment for the two guys and the girl (a nurse) to glare at each other for awhile.
+After the raid finally ended, they went to the hospital to give blood, providing a convenient moment for the two guys and the girl (a nurse) to glare at each other for a while.
 Then the guys were called down to the harbor to try and cut some guys out of a battleship.
 Then Jimmy Doolittle called them because he was planning a raid and they were about the only combat qualified guys in the Air Corps, so he "needed them" for his one-way mission.
 You get the idea.
 The Doolittle Raid sequence was, for plot purposes, cinematic retribution.
 Again, most of the old P-40 squadron guys were now B-25 crewmen.
 There were scenes showing the pilots trying to haul their B-25s off 400 feet of runway.
 The pilots didn't run their engines up to maximum power and release brakes; rather, they started rolling and then slammed the throttles forward and kept yelling "Full power...full power."
 Once they were aboard the Hornet, they steamed toward Japan.
 The movie depicts the actual raid being conducted in a tight formation of sixteen B-25s instead of the single ship attacks of the actual raid.
 And, somehow, the lovely nurse is able to hear all the pilots talking to each other because the mission was being monitored from a big room at Pearl Harbor.
 She emotes more as she follows her "boys" along.
 Well, not to give the plot away, one of the "boys" doesn't make it, but they can bring him home from China in a C-47 with Doolittle and the other survivors.
 Again, I didn't want to be harsh about the film because I knew it played loose with reality.
 There were a lot of fine aviators who worked on the film; I hope they got paid lots of dollars.
 I had a chance to overhear some of the actual Doolittle Raiders discuss the film (at the Fresno Reunion).
 Pained embarrassment would be an apt description.
 As for the flying scenes themselves, they were pretty good.
 The computer animation was integrated into the shots so it was often hard to tell real from bytes.
 The P-40 and B-25 footage was often so tight perspective was lost, but there were some shots of low-level P-40 flying that had Steve Hinton written all over them.
 The attack scenes, computer generated, had the Japanese fighters zooming through the harbor at F-18 speed and it looked more like a video game.
 For the price of admission, you could also rent Tora Tora Tora and Thirty Seconds Over Tokyo (both good flicks), buy some microwave popcorn, and swerve back toward reality.
+If you insist, it is available at Amazon.com.
 (Scott Thompson 6/2/01)

 Another volume in the Warbird Tech Series is Douglas A-26 Invader by Frederick A. Johnsen.
 The story of the A-26 is little told and there is a void of good material on this striking attack bomber.
 This 100-page volume fills in the void a bit, with a great deal of new material and photos that illustrates the varied history of the Invader.
 Because the USAF changed the designation of the Invader from A-26 to B-26 in 1947, there has been continual confusion among the general public with this airplane and the Martin B-26 Marauder.
 Regardless, the Douglas A-26 served the AAF and USAF in World War II, Korea, and Vietnam, plus soldiered on in numerous cold and hot wars since it was first introduced in 1944.
 It also enjoyed a long civil utilization as a fast corporate transport in pre-Learjet days.
-Johnsen serves the airplane well here, following the Warbird Tech format of technical order exerpts, production photos, a selection of color plates, and text which details various aspects of the airplane and its service.
+Johnsen serves the airplane well here, following the Warbird Tech format of technical order excerpts, production photos, a selection of color plates, and text which details various aspects of the airplane and its service.
 As in the other Warbird Tech volumes, the width and breadth of a airplane's service history is a bit cursory due to the limited space.
 Nonetheless, a good addition to anyone's library.
 Bottom line: this airplane looks hot just sitting on the ramp.
 This book is 8.5" x 11.0", 100 pages, 4 pages of color photos, with color cover and back.
 It is list priced at $16.95.
 This book and the Dan Hagedorn/Leif Hellstrom Foreign Invaders both go a long way in telling the history of the Invader.
-What goes begging, however, is an in-depth look at the entire history of the Douglas A-26 from concept in 1940 to a museum hangar in 2000.
-That book just needs to be written someday.
-(Okay, I confess...this book is in progress right now for England's Crowood Press.
-Look for the complete story of the A-26 to be told in this new volume to be published in early 2002.(Reviewed August 2000)
+This book is available at Amazon.com.
+(Reviewed August 2000)

 A B-17 niche book is Pride of Seattle: The Story of the First 300 B-17Fs by Steve Birdsall.
 A production of Squadron Signal, the book is in the Squadron format with numerous large and detailed black and white photos, accompanied by eight pages of full-color artwork profiles of aircraft.
 The meat of the book are the brief histories of each of the first 300 B-17Fs that rolled from the Boeing production line.
 Included in this number are some better known B-17s such as "Memphis Belle" and "Hell's Angels."
 No doubt this group of B-17Fs bore the brunt of the early European air war and it is interesting to read about these aircraft and their ultimate fates.
 Australian Steve Birdsall is well known in B-17 book circles, having written a number of histories about the early combat airplanes in service.
 The first book I saw by Steve was back in the mid-1960s entitled "B-17 Flying Fortress" and was part of the series put together by Len Morgan.
 A 1968 title was "Hell's Angels" put out by Grenadier, probably the first 'nose art' book and actually better than most of the succeeding attempts.
 He's written a number of other books about various other aircraft but he seems to have specialized in the B-17.
 In any event, "Pride of Seattle" is up to the standard and provides that extra bit of detail on particular B-17Fs that comes in handy when looking at a photograph or pondering the fate of a particular airplane.
 This book is 8.5" x 11.0", 64 pages, 8 pages of color art, with color cover and back.
-It is list priced at $9.95 and available right from the publisher or any number of other sources.
+It is list priced at $9.95 and available from Amazon.com.
 (April 2000)

 One of the best, if not the best, aviation movie ever produced is Twelve O'Clock High, now enjoying its fifty year anniversary.
 Released by 20th Century Fox in 1949, the movie was based upon a pretty-true-to-life novel by Eighth Air Force veterans Bernie Lay, Jr. and Sy Bartlett.
 It tells the exploits of the fictitious 918th Bomb Group (either a combination of the 91st and 318th BGs, or 3 x 306th BG, depending upon your source) and General Frank Savage during the early months of the American air war over Europe.
 The story follows the 918th as a hard-luck B-17 Group with high losses and low morale and the methods Savage uses to turn the group around.
 In the end, Savage becomes a psychological casualty of the war.
 The movie stars Gregory Peck as Savage and Dean Jagger as Harvey Stovall.
 "Twelve O'Clock High" was nominated for several Academy Awards in 1949, and Jagger was awarded Best Supporting Actor for the year.
 The film was directed by Harry King.